Importing VRED Files

 VRED models can be imported within Pixyz Studio, in order to optimize and reuse them in other virtual experiences.

-Importing a *.vpb file in Pixyz Studio requires Autodesk VRED Pro or Design to be installed (with a valid license) on the same computer on which Pixyz Studio (or Pixyz Scenario Processor) is running.
+to be installed (with a valid license) on the same computer on which Pixyz Studio is running.

 Note

-Only geometries (meshes or BREP surfaces) and equivalent materials are directly imported inside Pixyz Studio' scene.
+Only geometries (meshes or BRep surfaces) and equivalent materials are directly imported inside Pixyz Studio' scene.

 Configuring Pixyz Studio